JMRI/JMRI/scripts/HOWTO-distribution.md

 ### Final Branch Management

 It's important that any changes that were made on the branch also get onto master.
 Normally this happens automatically with the procedure in "Further Changes" above.
 But we need to check.
-Start with your Git repository up to date on master and the release branch, and then:
+Start with your Git repository up to date on master and the release branch, and then (*need a cleaner, more robust mechanism for this*; maybe GitX?):

 ```
 git fetch